nikhil3000/vidjot/README.md

 # vidjot
-Project developed following tutorial by brad traversy
+This project was developed with the help of web D tutorials by Brad traversy.